babalneuve/zephyr/doc/connectivity/networking/overview.rst

   * Multicast Listener Discovery v2 support
     (`RFC 3810 <https://tools.ietf.org/html/rfc3810>`_) is enabled by default.
   * IPv6 header compression (6lo) is available for IPv6 connectivity for
+    Bluetooth IPSP (`RFC 7668 <https://tools.ietf.org/html/rfc7668>`_) and
     IEEE 802.15.4 networks (`RFC 4944 <https://tools.ietf.org/html/rfc4944>`_).

 * **IPv4** The legacy IPv4 is supported by the networking stack.
-It cannot be used by IEEE 802.15.4 as this network technology supports only IPv6.
+It cannot be used by IEEE 802.15.4 or Bluetooth IPSP as those network technologies support only IPv6.
 IPv4 can be used in Ethernet based networks.
 By default IPv4 support is disabled.

   * DHCP (Dynamic Host Configuration Protocol) client is supported (`RFC 2131 <https://tools.ietf.org/html/rfc2131>`_).